oxygenxml/oxygen-publishing-template-samples/templates/custom-content-after-search/README.md

 To use this customization in your Publishing Template you must perform the following steps:

 1. Copy the *fragments/after-search-fragment.xml* file in the *fragments* sub-folder of your template's base directory
-1. Reference the file in the *&lt;html-fragments>* section of your template's descriptor file (*opt*):
+2. Reference the file in the *&lt;html-fragments>* section of your template's descriptor file (*opt*):
     ```xml
     <html-fragments>
         <fragment file="fragments/after-search-fragment.xml" placeholder="webhelp.fragment.after.search.input"/>
     </html-fragments>
     ```
-1. Copy the *search.css* file and reference it in the *&lt;css>* section of your *opt* file.
+3. Copy the *search.css* file and reference it in the *&lt;css>* section of your *opt* file.
 Alternatively you can copy the CSS rules from *search.css* into your template's CSS file.

-**Note:** If you haven't created a Publishing Template yet, you can create one by following the procedure described in [this topic](https://www.oxygenxml.com/doc/versions/25.1/ug-webhelp-responsive/topics/whr-create-publishing-template-x.html).
+    **Note:** If you haven't created a Publishing Template yet, you can create one by following the procedure described in [this topic](https://www.oxygenxml.com/doc/ug-webhelp-responsive/topics/whr-create-publishing-template-x.html).

+4. Publish your content, the output directory should look like this:

+    ```
+    webhelp-responsive
+      en
+        ...
+      fr
+        ...
+      es
+        ...
+      de
+        ...
+    ```

+    And the menu will switch between the languages.